 These default files are referred to as “skeleton” files, because they provide a basic structure for all new accounts.

 To set up skeleton files for your reseller account, follow these steps:

-In the Files section of the cPanel home screen, click File Manager.
-The File Manager Directory Selection dialog box appears.
+- In the FILES section of the cPanel home screen, click File Manager:

-Click Home Directory, select the Show Hidden Files (dotfiles) check box, and then click .
+- Select the Show Hidden Files (dotfiles) checkbox and click .

 There are two directories in the cpanel3-skel directory: